sdsz20142087/A-Stream-Processing-System-with-State-Disaggregation/README.md

 2. Edit and run `workgen.py` in project root, and modify `config.json` to properly reflect the desired data source.
 This generates simulated workload of arbitrary size, and can be used to test the system's scalability, or performance.

+## Configuration Options

+Please see `config.json` for the configuration options.

+### ControlPlane

+- `etcd_endpoints`: deprecated, we were planning to use etcd to store the routing table, but we ended up using memory instead
+- `cp_grpc_port`: the port on which the ControlPlane listens for TaskManagers
+- `watermark_interval`: the interval between each watermark sent
+- `out_of_order_grace_period`: the grace period for out-of-order events

+### TaskManager

+- `cp_host`: the host of the ControlPlane
+- `cp_port`: the port of the ControlPlane
+- `tm_port`: the port on which the TaskManager grpc server listens
+- `operator_quota`: the number of slots on each TM
+- `operator_bufferSize`: the buffer size of each slot
+- `useHybrid`: whether the TaskManager uses a hybrid (remote+local) key-value store
+- `useCache`: whether the TaskManager caches the routing table
+- `useMigrate`: whether the TaskManager is allowed to do partial state migration
+- `rocksDBPath`: the path to the RocksDB state backend
+- `batch_size`: the batch size of the RocksDB state backend
+- `batch_timeout_ms`: the timeout before a batch message is emitted

+### Prometheus

+- `prometheus_port`: the port on which the Prometheus server listens
+- `prometheus_host`: the host of the Prometheus server
+- `pushgateway_port`: the port on which the Pushgateway server listens
+- `pushgateway_host`: the host of the Pushgateway server
+- `job_name`: the name of the job in Prometheus

+### MISC

+- `fileName`: the name of the file from which the source reads

 ## System Evaluation

 The SinkOperator collects latency metrics and writes them to a file `source*.txt` in `pwd`.
 Each line of the file contains the ingestion time and the latency of a single event.
 The latency is calculated as the difference between the ingestion time and the time it reaches the sink.

+### Experimental Setup

+The system was evaluated on a 16-core 32GB machine with 2 TaskManagers, each with 5 slots.
+The persistent storage is an NVMe SSD, and the OS is Windows 10.
+The system was run on a single node, and the TaskManagers were started on different ports.

 ### Data collection